Highway Lane Following

 The Simulation 3D Camera block is attached to the ego vehicle to capture its front view.
 The output image from this block is processed by the Lane Marker Detector block to detect the lanes and Vehicle Detector block to detect the vehicles.

-The Simulation 3D Probabilistic Radar Configuration block is attached to the ego vehicle to detect vehicles in 3D simulation environment.
+The Simulation 3D Probabilistic Radar block is attached to the ego vehicle to detect vehicles in 3D simulation environment.

 The Vehicle Dynamics subsystem uses a Bicycle Model block to model the ego vehicle.
 Open the Vehicle Dynamics subsystem.